Dynamic programming on bipartite tree decompositions: General dynamic programming to obtain -algorithms

-At each step $i$, we compute $|S_{i-1}\cap X_i|$, and thus, $s_i$ in time $\Ocal(|A|)$ (since $\hat{\mathsf{p}}_{f_{K_t},\mathsf{min}}(G_i,\mathcal{X}_i)$ is supposed to be known). ${\bf H}_i$ and $S_i$ are then constructed in time $\Ocal(1)$.
+At each step $i$, we compute $|S_{i-1}\cap X_i|$, and thus $s_i$, in time $\Ocal(|A|)$ (since $\hat{\mathsf{p}}_{f_{K_t},\mathsf{min}}(G_i,\mathcal{X}_i)$ is supposed to be known). ${\bf H}_i$ and $S_i$ are then constructed in time $\Ocal(1)$.
 Hence, the computation takes time $\Ocal(|A|\cdot d)$, and thus, {\sc \Annotated $K_t$-Subgraph-Cover} is $\Hcal$-nice. \end{proof}

-We now solve {\sc \Annotated $K_t$-Subgraph-Cover} for $t\geq 3$ parameterized by \oct.
-Note that {\sc Vertex Cover} can be solved on bipartite graphs in time $\Ocal(m \sqrt{n})$ using a maximum matching algorithm~\cite{MicaliV80ano(} due to Kőnig's theorem \cite{Diestel10grap}.
-Moreover, {\sc Weighted Vertex Cover} can be solved on bipartite graphs in time $\Ocal(m\cdot n)$ using a flow algorithm \cite{KingRT94afas,Orlin13maxf}.
+We now solve {\sc Weighted \Annotated $K_t$-Subgraph-Cover} for $t\geq 3$ parameterized by \oct.
+Note that {\sc Weighted Vertex Cover} can be solved on bipartite graphs in time $\Ocal(m^{1+o(1)})$ using a flow algorithm \cite{ChenKLPGS25maxi}.
 Indeed, let $G=(A,B)$ be a bipartite graph and $w:V(G)\to\bN$ be a weight function.
 We construct a flow network $N$ by connecting a source $s$ to each vertex in $A$ and a sink $t$ to each vertex in $B$.
 We give infinite capacity to the original edges of $G$, and capacity $w(v)$ to each edge connecting a vertex $v$ and a terminal vertex.
 Every $s-t$ cut in $N$ corresponds to exactly one vertex cover and every vertex cover corresponds to an $s-t$ cut.
 Thus a minimum cut of $N$ gives a minimum weight vertex cover of $G$.